Full Fibre 900

 Britain's biggest broadband provider hasn't always been Britain's best broadband provider.
 In previous Which? surveys, BT has often fallen below average and has even been trumped by Virgin Media and Sky.
-With improving speeds and the popular Infinity fibre broadband, could BT have become one of the best broadband providers?
+But with improving availability of faster speeds, including lightning-fast full fibre broadband, could BT have become one of the best broadband providers?

 Below you’ll find a range of information about BT broadband.
 Which?
 Members can also read our full review, including: